kyleniemeyer/kyleniemeyer.com/info/index.markdown

 About Me
 ========

-In my free time, I enjoy running with my fiancée, immersive video games, and training in Muay Thai (Thai boxing).
+In my free time, I enjoy running with my wife, immersive video games, and training in Muay Thai (Thai boxing).

 About This Site
 ===============